~~~~

 Here's his take on the hype around 2012:

 2012 is the progressive version of traditional eschatological thinking.
 It’s the idea that an event is going to occur that is dramatically outside the normal processes of history and change everything, lifting the majority of humanity to a higher level of consciousness and creating a more enlightened future.
 There are darker versions as well, where a sort of mini-apocalypse has to occur before we get to the better side of the future, but generally 2012 represents a positive version of eschatological thinking.
-It’s a more benign strain, we might say, but it’s still the same basic song, just a prettier arrangement.
+It’s a more benign strain, we might say, but it’s still the same basic song, just a prettier arrangement."When our eyes open up to the reality of evolution in human nature and culture and we can look back and see not five thousand years of stasis but centuries and centuries of difficult and hard-won evolution in the interior of human lives and in the exterior of human society, we will stop hoping for messiahs.
+We will embrace a different vision of the future, one that requires the challenging but ultimately much more rewarding work of contributing to a process that transcends our own lives and that, miraculously, we can impact with our own actions."

-Please check out the full article with links HERE
+Please check out the full article with links HERE.

 ~ End Times thinking is one of those mind viruses that simply won't bow to the reality of failure. ~ C.P.